 Tactran has an approved Risk Management Policy and Risk Register which set out the key strategic and operational risks for the Partnership and associated management controls.
-The main areas of identified risk are in relation to reviews, collaboration & governance; RTS development and delivery; management and operation of the Partnership; and financial support and management.
+The main areas of identified risk are in relation to reviews, collaboration and governance; RTS development and delivery; management and operation of the Partnership; and financial support and management.

 Risks are inherent and Tactran has taken and will continue to implement measures to mitigate these risks.
 The Risk Register is reviewed by Board members not less than annually.
-The last review took place at the March 2024 Board meeting.
+The last review took place at the March 2025 Board meeting.
 This review considered any new or altered risks identified during the previous financial year and looking forward into the future financial year(s).

 The principal strategic risk facing the Partnership, as identified through successive Risk Register reviews and Annual Audits, continues to be in relation to securing the necessary commitment and funding to support delivery of the RTS.
 The Partnership and its officers continue to seek and explore opportunities for levering external and match delivery funding through engagement with partner Councils, Community Planning Partners, Transport Scotland, Government, other RTPs and transport agencies and providers.
+In addition, recognising the risk that annual funding creates, Tactran has developed a Medium Term Financial Plan looking forward five years to understand and manage any risks or threats to its financial sustainability.
+This will be maintained, refined and considered annually to provide a rolling five-year plan.